jamesplease/redux-resource/docs/basics/state-structure.md

 whether or not a resource is "selected" in your UI, or not.

-resourceful-redux comes with built-in metadata for each resource, representing the status of any CRUD request related to that resource:
+resourceful-redux comes with built-in metadata for each resource, representing the status of any CRUD request related to that resource.
+This built-in metadata looks like the following:

 ```js
 {